pbuehler/documentation/docs/introduction/guidelines.md

 ### Organisation

 The source files are organized in a directory structure as outlined below.
-It consists of a number of subdirectories below the main directory docs/.
+It consists of a number of subdirectories in the main directory docs/.
 Each subdirectory contains a README.md and any number of documentation files.

 This structure is the basis for the automatic generation of the menu which appears on the left hand side of the web pages.
-The first level items of the menu represent the subdirectories below the main directory docs/.
+The first level items of the menu represent the subdirectories of the main directory docs/.
 When clicking on such an item the README.md of the respective directory will be displayed.
-There is a second level item per documentation file in each folder, and the third level items correspond to the h2 headers in the documentation files.
+There is a second level menu item per documentation file in each folder, and the third level menu items correspond to the h2 headers in the documentation files.

 ```csh
 docs/